Yew is a modern Rust framework inspired by Elm and ReactJS.

 impl Component

 Can't find an essential service?
-Want to use library from npm
+Want to use library from npm?

-You can reuse JavaScript
+You can reuse JavaScript libraries with stdweb capabilities and create

 your own service implementation.
 Here's an example below of how to wrap the